mobilecoinfoundation/mcips/text/0043-block-metadata.md

 responder_id = ""  # Responder ID for the consensus node.
-avr = ""  # AVR for the node's enclave, includes pubkey. first_block_index = X  # Index of the first block signed with this enclave. last_block_index = Y  # Optional index of the last block signed with this enclave.
+avr = ""  # AVR for the node's enclave, includes pubkey. first_block_index = X  # Index of the first block signed with this enclave. last_block_index = Y  # Index of the last block signed with this enclave.
 ```

 ## Block Version bump